jjjake/internetarchive/docs/source/jq.rst

     ]

 As you might notice, this is all of the item-level metadata (i.e. the JSON equivalent of an item's ``<identifier>_meta.xml`` file).
-We can decend deeper into the JSON document like so:
+We can descend deeper into the JSON document like so:

 .. code:: bash